kylenyh/knyh.github.io/README.md

 * Radioactive decay of radioactive elements
 * Mechanics of nuclear reactors for experiments
 * Mechanics of nuclear weapons for warfare
-* Principles of condensed matter physics
+* Understanding the principles of condensed matter physics
 * Crystallography properties of solid and liquid matter objects
 * Electronic structure properties of solid and liquid matter objects
 * Superconductivity properties of solid and liquid matter objects